 Holiday Happiness, or is it?

 Answer –The holidays seems to bring out a lot of stress.
 Also, when we get together with any collection of people, there is going to be some kind of conflict.
 That is true even in the most connected families.
 Of all the people we know, it is our family who can trigger our fears or help build our peace the most.
+That is because we have deep expectations that have changed over time.

 The following are strategies that help to reconnect family.

-Go for a walk together – A study conducted by researchers at the University of Michigan found that taking a group nature walk is associated with a whole host of mental benefits.
+Go for a walk together, or create some structure.
+A study conducted by researchers at the University of Michigan found that taking a group nature walk is associated with a whole host of mental benefits.
 It helps to clear the air when you feel stress.
 It is a huge stress buster.
 It improves the mood, and builds the positive emotions.
 This in turn impacts our bodies.
 It enhances the nervous system, endocrine, and immune systems.
 It reduces anxiety and those helpless feelings.
 Nature reduces anger and fear.
 It also helps us cope with pain.
 The fresh air and trees distract us from our underlying concerns.
 When you are having a pleasant experience, you associate that with the people around you.
 Walking together, even for a short while, builds stronger connections.

 Let it go- Our family can trigger our core fears like no one else can.
 They mean well and they are doing the best they know how at this level of awareness and understanding, so we need to learn to accept your family for what and who they are.
-In order to do avoid bad habits and pit falls of our usual arguments we need to stay in the present and not worry that you have to deal with them again or not.
+In order to avoid bad habits and pitfalls of our usual arguments we need to stay in the present and not worry that you have to deal with them again or not.
 The past is behind us so let it go.
 Instead we need to look at and learn to enjoy their eccentricities or dysfunction; you may even find humor in what they are doing.
 Even though they are family and we have known them forever, they are people and are in a different path in life than you.
 So, it is imperative that they make choices according to their personal experiences and growth.
 It really is ok to be different.
 We can still love them where they are, even if we don’t agree with them or their actions.

 Bob, a friend of mine, told me about a conflict experience.
 A person continually harassed Bob, calling him names and demoralizing him.
 One day this person got in Bob’s face and said, “I am going to beat you up.”
 Bob said, “If you beat me up, we will never know if we can be good friends or not.”
 That comment changed the direction of their relationship and they became lifelong friends.